wlillisdev/tasty_tipples/README.md

   - I would like to experiment more with Django and build some more ecommerce projects.
 Overall, I learned a lot and enjoyed working with Django framework.
   - If I was to build this site again, I would spend more time on the wireframes and model designs.
   - If it had time, I would like to have added a Wishlist and related products to the site.
-  - I would also learn to make more commits during the project built.